For Serious Students of Watergate

 Audio versions of these actual tape recordings can be accessed through a website maintained by Luke Nichter, a professor at Texas A&M at: www.NixonTapes.org.
 By listening, one can get a real feel as to the audio quality and why various transcripts differ considerably.
-Nichter and Douglas Brinkley authored a volume on The Nixon Tapes (1971-72) in 2014, with another volume due out later this year.
+Nichter and Douglas Brinkley authored two volumes on The Nixon Tapes (1971-72) and The Nixon Tapes (1973).

 The Real Horror Story

 Senate Select Committee to Study Government Operations with respect to Intelligence Activities.
 Book II, The Growth of Domestic Intelligence: 1936 to 1976.
 Government Printing Office (1976).
 One of the Watergate reform initiatives, the Church Committee, chaired by Senator Frank Church (D-ID), investigated governmental invasions of privacy stretching back four decades.
 Their report, written by Democrats trying desperately to down play their own prior misdeeds, shows the hypocrisy of Nixon’s alleged abuses of power, as well as Ehrlichman’s prosecution for the Plumbers break-in.
 Once labeled a “subversive” – whether a suspected German or Communist sympathizer, a civil rights agitator or an opponent of Vietnam War – basis rights to privacy could be violated without court authorization, in the name of national security.
 Here is a link to the electronic version: http://www.intelligence.senate.gov/pdfs94th/94755_II.pdf